wangd12rpi/FinLoRA/docs/source/lora_methods/dora.rst

 Quick Facts
 ~~~~~~~~~~~

 #.
-DoRA is a weight-decomposed fine-tuning method that extends LoRA with magnitude-direction decomposition.
+DoRA uses weight-decomposed fine-tuning to extend LoRA with magnitude-direction decomposition.
 #.
-DoRA can often but not in all cases (such as ours)achieve accuracy close to full fine-tuning while maintaining the same parameter count as LoRA.
+DoRA can often but not in all cases (such as ours) achieve accuracy close to full fine-tuning while maintaining the same parameter count as LoRA.
 #.
 DoRA introduces no additional inference latency when weights are merged.
-#.
-DoRA works with any neural network containing dense layers.

 Algorithmic Idea
 ~~~~~~~~~~~~~~~~